 With respect to service contracts and employment agencies, please refer to the Relevant Contracts Decision Tools page.

-Grouping Provisions within the Payroll Tax Act 2009 are designed to ensure employers are not able to artificially maintain their wages bill below $600 000 per annum by splitting their businesses into separate employing entities.
+Grouping Provisions within the Payroll Tax Act 2009 are designed to ensure employers are not able to artificially maintain their wages bill below $1.5 million per annum by splitting their businesses into separate employing entities.

 Only one employer in a group is able to utilise the allowable deduction entitlement.
 This employer is known as the Designated Group Employer.
 Any annual deduction entitlement not taken up by the Designated Group Employer can be transferred to the other group members only at the time of Annual Reconciliation.